mollyim/mollyim-android/README.md

 ## Disclaimer

-This project is *NOT* sponsored by Signal Messenger LLC or Signal Foundation.
+This project is *NOT* sponsored by Signal Messenger or Signal Foundation.

 The software is produced independently of Signal and carries no guarantee about quality, security or anything else.
 Use at your own risk.